signalogic/SigDL/README.md

-# SigDCA
+# SigDL -- Deep Learning for IoT and Edge Embedded Targets

  ```html
 <! this page under construction
 ```
-The Deep Compression and Acceleration (DCA) SDK provides binary libraries, example C/C++ and Python source code, and demos for:
+The SigDL SDK provides binary libraries, example C/C++ and Python source code, and demos for:

 1. Deep learning model compression for real-time IoT and Edge embedded systems